-PAVmed, as the owner of a majority of the Company's common stock, can control the outcome of this proposal.
-PAVmed indicated it intends to vote in favor of both proposals and has agreed to vote in favor of the issuance of shares of the Company's common stock under the March 2023 Note.
-See "The Stock Issuance Proposals-The March 2023 Note Offering-Ancillary Agreements" above.
+PAVmed, as the holder of voting control over a majority of the Company's capital stock, can control the outcome of this proposal.
+PAVmed has indicated it intends to vote in favor of this proposal.

-THE BOARD RECOMMENDS THAT YOU VOTE "FOR" THE APPROVAL OF THE STOCK ISSUANCE PROPOSALS.
+THE BOARD RECOMMENDS THAT YOU VOTE "FOR" THE AUTHORIZED CAPITAL PROPOSAL.